 Played with on Grayson.
 Religion infuses Grayson society and law, but Grayson's church no longer holds official power, and the right of the individual to follow their own path is actually a core element of modern Grayson theology.

 The Millennial Kingdom government in the Left Behind books, which consists of God as ultimate ruler, Jesus as the ruler of the world, King David as the ruler of Israel, and the apostles as the rulers of the twelve tribes of Israel.
+It's surprisingly the most benevolent theocracy that existed, as God and Jesus Christ did not forbid freedom of speech or freedom of religion, allowing those who would not become believers in Christ to live either as unbelievers or as members of the Other Light for only 100 years before they die and are sent to Hell.

 According to The Bible, the country of Israel was originally a nation ruled solely by God, with judges as His representatives.
 It was only until the nation of Israel wanted an actual king that Saul was crowned one.